Final STOMP Destination Management Plan

 For the last year Chichester University has been researching a new Destination Management Plan (DMP) for the Manhood Peninsula through the STOMP project (Sustainable Tourism On the Manhood Peninsula).
-The draft plan has now been published - please see the link below.
-Jorge Gutic, author of the plan, has gathered feedback from as many people as possible to inform the final version of the DMP.
-It is hoped the final DMP will be available soon, but a precise date is not available yet.
+Jorge Gutic, Chichester University, author of the plan, gathered feedback from as many people as possible to inform the document, which is available via the link below.

-Please follow this link to access the draft STOMP Destination Management Plan for the Manhood Peninsula
+Please follow this link to access the final STOMP Destination Management Plan for the Manhood Peninsula

 In late 2009 the Government awarded £11 million in grants to local authorities who demonstrated the best and most innovative ideas for dealing with and adapting to coastal change.
 To its delight, Chichester District Council was awarded £450,000 and and became part of the Coastal Change Pathfinder Project.
 The project began properly in May 2010 and continued until the end of June 2011.
 A total...
 Read More»